gufett0/ZK-KYC-DSIG/README.md

 #### 1. Full Test

 > npm run test:full
-> This command will put the output in the circuits/build folder:
-> Compiles the circuit
-> Performs the setup
-> Generates the Solidity verifier
-> Generates the witness
-> Generates the proof
-> Verifies the proof
-> Creates a new report under the reports folder

 > npm run test:one
 > npm run test:two
-> These 2 commands must be run after the test:full command and their output will be put in test_1 and test_2 fodler respectively
-> Generates the witness
-> Generates the proof
-> Verifies the proof
-> Creates a new report under the reports folder

 **Note**1: Ensure the `/src/circuits/test_1/` and `/src/circuits/test_2/` folders exist before running tests.
+They are needed for the `test:one` and `test:two` commands.
+**Note**2: The `test:full` command: Compiles the circuit, Performs the setup, Generates the Solidity verifier, Generates the proof, Generates the witness, Verifies the proof and Creates a report.
+**Note**3: The `test:one` and `test:two` commands must be run after having run the `test:full` command at least once since they only do the following: Generate the witness, Generate the proof, Verify the proof and Create a report.

-## Reports
+#### Reports

 All test runs will generate a report (in xml) format in the `reports` folder. **Please note** that every time a test is run, the report is overwritten.

-In order to test the circuit use the following commands:
---> npm run test:full === this test compile the circuit, perform the setup, generate the solidity verifier, generate the witness, generate the proof, verify the proof
---> npm run test:one === this test generate the witness, generate the proof, verify the proof with the same data as the full test
---> npm run test:two === this test generate the witness, generate the proof, verify the proof with the same data with new data
+---

 ## Project Structure